 Navigate to a Symfony symbol

 The Symfony Plugin adds a Symfony Symbol command under the main menu item.
-It lets you navigate to any Symfony symbol in your project: a controller, a template, a route, an entity, etc.
+It lets you navigate to any Symfony symbol in your project: a controller, a template, a route, an entity, and so on.

 Navigate between related items

 For controllers, the Symfony Plugin adds a set of icons to the editor gutter, which let you navigate between related items.

 Navigate to a template rendered by a controller